-Experienced academics and researchers will be sharing key emerging trends and developments in aerospace and additive engineering as well as raise awareness of the new opportunities and risks at play in areas of software-defined radio technology and hybrid electronic-mechanical structures.
+Experienced academics and researchers shared key emerging trends and developments in aerospace and additive engineering as well as raised awareness on the new opportunities and risks at play in areas of software-defined radio technology and hybrid electronic-mechanical structures.

 Hours of operation